Getting Started with Bosun

 agent:

-extends: Default
+extends: pull_request

 instructions: "Create a draft pull request for the changes made by the previous step."

-Once the task is added, select it and use Start Task.
+Run your task: Once the task is added, select it and use Start Task.
 The run produces

 hello-bosun.txt, a draft pull request, and the manifest metadata shown across the UI so teammates instantly recognise its purpose.
+The file surfaces in the session log and the Artifacts tab so you can reuse it later—see Producing Artifacts for the broader workflow. -

 Next Steps